In this page

 Navigate the list

 The content list is paginated.
 You can navigate through the pages using the pagination controls at the bottom of the list.
+You can refresh the current page using the Refresh button on the bottom right.

 Some columns can be sorted in either ascending or descending order by clicking on the column header.
 (Availability of this feature depends on whether CQL actually supports sorting by the corresponding field or not.)